 Sound: Makoto Kawame

-The winter solstice, when new life is reborn; the summer solstice, when the great pendulum of the seasons swings back again; the spring and autumn equinoxes, milestones at the midpoint between extremes.
-I believe that if we turn once more to our ancient observation of the heavens, we will find glimmers that point the way to our future.
+Upon gaining self-awareness, the first thing our ancestors did was to try to identify their place within the vastness of universe.
+This search for meaning and identity was also the principal impulse behind Art.
+The winter solstice, when life is reborn; the summer solstice, when the pendulum of the seasons swings back again; the spring and autumn equinoxes, midpoints between extremes.
+I believe that if we return to our ancient habits of observing the heavens, we will find inklings that point the way to our future.

 From the early modern period onward, the Itabashi district and other areas of Odawara were home to groups of artisans with mastery of sophisticated techniques, which have been handed down continuously until the present day.
 The Enoura Complex will be constructed using these techniques and methods, which are growing increasingly difficult to preserve, and will feature a range of architectural styles from medieval to contemporary.